geobtaa/metadata/about.md

 # About Metadata for the BTAA Geoportal

-## The OpenGeoMetadata Schema (Aardvark)
+## The OpenGeoMetadata Schema
 - The primary metadata record for each resource uses the official GeoBlacklight schema, known as OpenGeoMetadata.
+The current version of OpenGeoMetadata is called 'Aardvark'.
 - This lightweight schema was designed specifically for the GeoBlacklight application and is geared towards discoverability.
 - [The schema is documented on the OpenGeoMetadata website](https://opengeometadata.org).